 We like open houses because, as a company that buys houses in Raleigh, it gives us the opportunity to meet new clients in our local area.
-This is also true of agents where open houses gives them exposure to their local market, as well as potential homeowners who are in the early stages of looking for a home.
+This is also true of agents where open houses give them exposure to their local market, as well as potential homeowners who are in the early stages of looking for a home.

 An Open House is not necessary to sell a home.
-While it is always an opportunity to penetrate a market for a professional home buyer, or an agent, it is not necessarily desirable for a home owner.
+While it is always an opportunity to penetrate a market for a professional home buyer or an agent, it is not necessarily desirable for a homeowner.

 Keep in mind that we do open houses on properties that are vacant, so there is no real disruption in my living situation and a lot less risk from theft.